 This part is easy to follow but there are pink ribbons every 5 metres or so.
 If you are up to it, continue down and push thoughts of the return climb to the back of your mind, for now.

 Following the Creek to West Mulgrave Falls

 Once you arrive at the base of the creek, the track opens up to a broad and very scenic rainforest oasis.
 You can fill your water bottle here (consider filtering) and there is even a small waterfall just a few hundred metres upstream.

-Next, follow the pink ribbons to other side of the creek.
-There are several spots which were suitable for crossing during my visit.
+Next, follow the pink ribbons to the other side of the creek.
+There are several spots that were suitable for crossing during my visit.
 However, we had to take our shoes off as the rocks were too slippery to jump across.
-Again, it has been raining heavily, or if the creek is flowing too hard, don’t attempt to cross.
+Again, it has been raining heavily, or if the creek is flowing too hard, don't attempt to cross.

 Once on the other side of this first creek crossing, follow the ribbons into the bush once again.
 This final push to the waterfall is filled with heavy treefall and wait-a-whiles hanging off seemingly every branch, fern and palm.

 Not too long after the first crossing, you'll reach the second.
 This creek flows directly from West Mulgrave Falls and is definitely more powerful than the first, so take care and don't cross if you are not comfortable with the conditions.

 Finally, once you've crossed, continue to follow the pink ribbons, traversing a slippery boulder field with heavy treefall until you finally see the giant, West Mulgrave Falls at the edge of a spacious clearing.

 Hike Data & GPX File